pypa/distlib/docs/reference.rst

-   This convenience function returns the latest version of a potentially downloadable distribution which matches a requirement (name and version predicates).
+   This convenience function returns the latest version of a potentially downloadable distribution which matches a requirement (name and version constraints).
 If a potentially downloadable distribution (i.e. one with a download URL) is not found, ``None`` is returned; otherwise, an instance of :class:`~distlib.database.Distribution` is returned.
 The returned instance will have, at a minimum, ``name``, ``version`` and